 Keith Chatwin is a partner in the Capital Markets and Mergers & Acquisitions Groups.
-His practice involves a broad array of securities and general corporate transactions, ranging from public and private debt and equity financing to mergers & acquisitions, corporate restructuring and recapitalizations, and shareholder activism and defense.
+His practice involves a broad array of securities and general corporate transactions, ranging from public and private debt and equity financing to mergers and acquisitions, corporate restructuring and recapitalizations, and shareholder activism and defense.
 Keith has acted in respect of a number of contested and uncontested takeover situations, as well as a number of corporate and intercorporate arrangements, including reverse takeovers, trust conversions, spin-outs and asset acquisitions and divestitures.
-He is Co-Chair of the firm’s Korea Group and an active member of the firm’s Japan Group.
+He is also an active member of the Korea and Japan Groups.

 On July 6, 2018, AltaGas Ltd. completed its acquisition of WGL Holdings, Inc. for approximately C$9 billion, including related financing consisting of a US$3 billion bridge facility, a C$2.6 billion bought deal public offering of subscription receipts and a concurrent C$400 million private placement of subscription receipts.

 On February 3, 2017, AltaGas Ltd. (AltaGas) completed its public offering of 67,800,000 subscription receipts, on a bought deal basis, at an issue price of $31.00 per subscription receipt (the Offering Price), for total gross proceeds of approximately $2.1 billion.